latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 Windows PowerShell
 Copyright (C) Microsoft Corporation.
-All rights reserved. cd "C:\Program Files (x86)\Microsoft Azure Site Recovery\agent" set-Content .\password.txt <REPLACE WITH PASSPHRASE> -Force # This is the password you received during the installation of the Azure Replication Appliance, replace it with your password.
+All rights reserved. cd "C:\Program Files (x86)\Microsoft Azure Site Recovery\agent" set-Content .\password.txt <REPLACE WITH PASSPHRASE> -Force # This is the password you received during the installation of the Azure Replication appliance, replace it with your password.
 .\UnifiedAgentConfigurator.exe /CSEndPoint 10.1.1.7 /PassphraseFilePath "C:\Program Files (x86)\Microsoft Azure Site Recovery\agent\password.txt"
 ~~~

 #### **Task 3.2: Install the Mobility service on the Linux VM**

 > [!NOTE]
-> During the installation you need to provide the passphrase that was created during the Replication Appliance installation.
+> During the installation you need to provide the passphrase that was created during the Replication appliance installation.
-> If you forgot to copy the passphrase you can obtain it from inside the Replication Appliance via the following Powershell command.
+> If you forgot to copy the passphrase you can obtain it from inside the Replication appliance via the following Powershell command.
 > ~~~powershell
 > Windows PowerShell
 > Copyright (C) Microsoft Corporation.
 All rights > reserved.